-Have you ever taken a step back, assessed the decor and colors in your room, and realized that it just looks a little ‘flat’?
+Have you ever taken a step back, assessed the decor and colors in your room, and realized that it just looks a little “flat”?

 Contrast refers to the juxtaposition of opposing elements such as colors, textures, shapes, and sizes.
-When used effectively, these elements work together to create a visually pleasing design.
-By playing with opposites and experimenting with various combinations, you can transform any room from feeling “flat”, boring, and just “off” to a really beautiful design that you love.
+When used effectively, these design elements work together to create a visually pleasing design.

-Over the past few years, I’ve really gravitated towards striking a balance between warm and cool tones, and not just sticking to one or the other.
 I first did this in my kitchen remodel, and now in this bedroom, you can see how the cooler tones of blue and white are balanced by the warmth of the White Dove walls, warm wood tones, and brass accents.
+This approach is an easy way to achieve the right balance of light and color contrast, making spaces feel comfortable and welcoming.

 To balance out all the straight lines in the room (the curtains, the dressers, the window shades, etc.) I added a wavy mirror over the dresser.
 This adds contrast because it’s the opposite shape of what mostly exists in the room.
+Introducing an element of soft curves against angular furniture significantly enhances the visual appeal.
+Use this tip in any rooms of your home you find a lot of “squares” or right angles.

 Adding a mirror in a bedroom like this that has poor natural light also has the added benefit of bouncing light around the room, making it appear brighter than it actually is.